This post about gluten-free restaurants in Amsterdam contains affiliate links.

 Gluten-Free Breakfast in Amsterdam

 We stayed at the Westcord Fashion Hotel in Amsterdam.
-It was a 10 minute train ride from the city central, so at first we were a bit upset that we booked a hotel so far away.
-But then we realized how accessible the city is by train and we were okay with the short commute.
+It was a 10-minute train ride from the city center, so we were initially a bit upset that we had booked a hotel so far away.
+But then we realized how accessible the city is by train, and we were okay with the short commute.

-The second day, the manager was prepared for me.
-He must have went to the store because the second morning he had warm gluten-free croissants, gluten-free brioche rolls, gluten-free toast and gluten-free muffins awaiting me.
+On the second day, the manager prepared for me.
+He must have gone to the store because the second morning, he had warm gluten-free croissants, gluten-free brioche rolls, gluten-free toast, and gluten-free muffins awaiting me.
 Holy cow – look at this spread!

 I was in gluten-free bread heaven!